I love stationery. I love stationery in a way that defies explanation. I know it’s not normal; I made peace with being a weirdo long ago.

 It’s Just a Phase

 I write daily so I fill my journals in a month or two.
-(One time I filled one in three weeks, but I was on vacation for much of it with little else to do besides lay in the sun and eat fruit.)
+(One time I filled one in two weeks, but I was on vacation for much of it with little else to do besides lie in the sun and eat fruit.)
 I’ve been motivated to write voluminously knowing the faster I fill my current journal, the sooner I get to pick out a new one.
 Not very zen, but there you have it.

 When my journals are arranged in chronological order, you can clearly see the different phases I passed through in my journaling career.
 My earliest volumes are slender, one subject Mead “neatbooks” with flat, spiral-free bindings.
 When I realized I’d be keeping at this awhile, I started using beefy three-subject spiral-bound notebooks.
 Then I realized the spirals drove me batty and the scored pages would often tear, so I switched to the ubiquitous marble hardcover composition notebooks.